 Check it out and plan your Vienna adventure to the latest detail!

 Budapest is utterly different than Prague and Vienna.
-The architecture around the city varies from Braque, Neoclassical and Art Neuvue while also offering the largest gothic building in the world – The Parliament.
+The architecture around the city varies from Braque, Neoclassical, and Art Neuvue while also offering the largest gothic building in the world – The Parliament of Hungary.

 The history of the city (which is among the gloomiest in Europe) is widely shown via museums and memorials.